; Date: Sat Mar 15 2025

 Installing Docker

 Docker is fairly easy to install.
-I have instructions for this on every operating system:
+For instructions to do so on every operating system:

 See Installing Docker Engine or Desktop on Ubuntu, macOS or Windows